 General Submission Rules

 Any original work in the broad field of real estate and urban economics can be submitted.
 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Real Estate Economics, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Real Estate Economics.
-If you have concerns about the submission terms for the Real Estate Economics, please contact Brent Ambrose, the REE Editor.
+If you have concerns about the submission terms for the Real Estate Economics, please contact Dan McMillen, the REE Editor.

 Real Estate Economics has specific guidelines the paper should follow.
 See the style guideline page of the AREUEA website for style details.